Reefersleep/linden/README.md

 * **DONE** Add unit tests to ensure functionality

-* Convert to cljc library
+* **DONE** Convert to cljc library

+* Add explanation of what an L-system is to README

+* Explain how the library works in the README

 * Add colorful examples of usage to README

 * Add "motivation" section to README

+* Add generative testing perhaps?

 ## Usage